Germán Lux: Return to River

 On 26 June 2017, ten years after leaving for Europe, the 35-year-old Lux returned to River Plate on a three-year contract.
 In December 2021, after several years as backup to Franco Armani where he was often criticised for his performances, he announced his retirement.

 International career

 As a starter during the 2004 Summer Olympics (all six matches, no goals conceded), Lux was instrumental in the gold medal triumph of the Argentina national team, who scored 17.
 He made his full debut on 9 March 2005 in a 1–1 friendly draw against Mexico, as manager José Pékerman only fielded players based in the Argentine league.

 Lux was also first-choice in the 2005 FIFA Confederations Cup for the runners-up.
 He was left out of the squad for the 2006 FIFA World Cup in Germany, however, and Oscar Ustari was picked instead.

 Personal life

 Lux's older brother, Javier, was also a footballer.
-A midfielder, he played for several teams during his career.